Man (band): Reformed

-Clive John, AKA Clint Space, another of the founding members, died after a long fight against emphysema on 24 August 2011 in Hanover Street, Swansea, aged 66.
-Former bassist Ken Whaley died from lung cancer on 8 May 2013, aged 66.
-Phil Ryan remained in the band until his death on 30 April 2016, aged 69.

-A new album, Reanimated Memories, was launched at a gig at The Half Moon, Putney on 22 February 2015, the band's first performance in the UK since October 2011.
+A new album, Reanimated Memories, was launched at a gig at The Half Moon, Putney, on 22 February 2015, the band's first performance in the UK since October 2011.

-In 2015 Swansea Museum mounted an exhibition, The Evolution of Man 1965-2014, Acid Rock from Wales, displaying Man memorabilia from the last 50 years, from the collection of local fan, John Bannon.
+In 2015 Swansea Museum mounted an exhibition, The Evolution of Man 1965-2014, Acid Rock from Wales, displaying Man memorabilia from the last 50 years, from the collection of local fan John Bannon.

-On 31 January 2017 Deke Leonard, one of the founding members of the group and an essential part of the group's history, died at the age of 72.

-On 13 September 2017, Will Youatt died peacefully in his sleep.

 Since 2011 Man have been based in Germany, where they still perform occasionally, including autumn tours in 2012 and 2013, and a short UK tour in 2019.

 For their 50th anniversary tour in 2018, Shane Dixon joined the band as the new drummer and Malcolm Morley returned to play keyboards.

-Their latest album Anachronism Tango was released in October 2019.
+Their latest album, Anachronism Tango, was released in October 2019.